 Current project – I Am Syria

-Continuing its mission with children in conflict zones, Rogue Foundation completed a art project with boys and girls at refugee camps on the Syrian-Lebanese border at the end of November.
+Continuing its mission working with children in conflict zones, Rogue Foundation completed an art project with boys and girls at refugee camps on the Syrian-Lebanese border at the end of November, collaborating with NGO Relief and Reconciliation for Syria.

-Each project's intent is to provide children with the materials, venue and encouragement to paint, and an outlet to express at a critical time in their lives.
+Each Rogue Foundation project's intent is to provide children with the materials, venue and encouragement to paint, and an outlet to express at a critical time in their lives and to support their further education.

 I Am Afghanistan